threefoldtech/TFGRID/wiki/webgateway/webgateway.md

-# WebGateway
+# WebGateway 3.0

 - choose a suitable web proxy solution
-- create primitive datastructure to send to web proxy over RMB
+- create primitive datastructure to send to web proxy over RMB for provisioning
-- register as part of smart contract concept on Substrate
+- register workload as part of smart contract concept on Substrate
 - bill bandwidth used a  proxy level

 ## requirements for web proxy part